Edward Royal Warren

 Edward Royal Warren (1860–1942) was an American naturalist and engineer.

 Biography

-Warren was born in 1860 in Waltham, Massachusetts where attended Massachusetts Institute of Technology from which he got bachelor's degree in 1881.
-He got his second bachelor's degree in 1883 from the Colorado College where by 1902 he became full-time naturalist.
+Warren was born in 1860 in Waltham, Massachusetts where attended Massachusetts Institute of Technology from which he got his bachelor's degree in 1881.
+He got his second bachelor's degree in 1883 from the Colorado College where, by 1902, he became full-time naturalist.
 He was recognised in 1909 for his contributions to Colorado natural history and was made an honorary director of the Colorado College Museum.
-After it he wrote two books; one Mammals of Colorado was published in 1910, the other The Beaver: Its Work and Its Ways came out in 1927.
+After it he wrote many books; one Mammals of Colorado was published in 1910, the other The Beaver: Its Work and Its Ways came out in 1927.
 He died in 1942.